What About Rape?

 4. Meet with a counselor.

-We all know someone who has been raped.
+We all know someone who has survived a sexual assault.
 Talking about sexual assault is not easy for anyone.
 However, there is something very sensitive we must discuss.
 Rape and incest are horrific wrongs.
 A woman violated in a sexual assault should be surrounded by love and support.
 If that assault results in pregnancy, aren’t there now two people affected by the assault?
 Two people in need of protection and care?

 The perpetrator must be punished to the fullest extent of the law, but does the helpless child, who is guilty of no crime, deserve death?
 Is the violent act of abortion a good solution to the violent act of rape?